j4m3sb0nd007/riceteacatpanda/growls_at_the_chicken_wrtieup.md

 I got the new challenge, it opens [.html]

-After look the conversation between Jade and Agate, i got the url drawer.html
+After look the conversation between Jade and Agate, i got the url hint *"Yep, its in the drawer"* => drawer.html

 http://unknown-123-246-470-726.herokuapp.com/drawer.html